-The master's programs of Arlington Baptist University were begun to further promote its mission to prepare men and women for Christian life and ministries, both lay and professional.
+The master's programs of Arlington Baptist University were begun to further promote its mission to prepare men and women for Christian life and service by integrating faith and learning.
 These programs were developed with the goal of preparing Christian servants to have an even greater impact within their areas of service and occupation.